Yang Mi: 2006–2010: Rising popularity

-2011–2016: Breakthrough and Mainstream success
+2011–present: Breakthrough and Mainstream success

 In 2011, Yang achieved widespread fame with her role as the time-traveling protagonist in the hit historical romance drama, Palace (2011).
 She was voted the Most Popular Actress at the 17th Shanghai Television Festival.
 The theme song of the drama sung by Yang, titled "In Support of the Love", was also a hit and won Best Theme Song (OST) at the 6th Huading Awards.
-The same year, she starred in horror film Mysterious Island, which raked in more than 70 million yuan at the box office and became the most successful horror film in China.
+The same year, she starred in horror film Mysterious Island, for which she was credited with ushering China's entertainment industry into the "fan economy."
+It raked in more than 70 million yuan at the box office and became the most successful horror film in China.

 Mei Ah Entertainment announced that it will be producing four tailored-made films (Wu Dang, Chinese Princess Turandot, Windseeker, and Butterfly Cemetery) for Yang with a total investment of 300 million yuan for the four films due to the box office success of Mysterious Island.
 However, the films failed to live up to the success of Mysterious Island, and Yang was named Most Disappointing Actress at the Golden Broom Awards for her performance in Wu Dang.

 In 2012, Yang starred in Beijing Love Story, a modern romance drama directed by Chen Sicheng; where she played a prideful gold digger.
 The series was a hit, and Yang won the Most Popular Actress award at the 9th China Golden Eagle TV Arts Festival.
 The same year she co-starred in Painted Skin: The Resurrection, a sequel to Gordon Chan's 2008 hit fantasy film Painted Skin.